 Since 1996, Mark Prindle has been reviewing entire discographies of major rock artists on his website in a manner that often can only be described as patently absurd.
-He goes on long unrelated tangents, assumes the viewpoint of inanimate (and often gross) objects, and tosses off non sequiturs like so much dandruff.
-Despite the silliness, Mark always manages to get his point across.
-He’s the most passionate reviewer working today (and when he tears into a stinker, look out—it’s a thing of beauty).
+He goes on rather lengthy unrelated tangents, sometimes assumes the viewpoint of inanimate (and often gross) objects, and tosses off non sequiturs like so much dandruff.
+Despite the silliness, Mark always gets his point across.
+He’s the most passionate reviewer working today (and when he really tears into a stinker, it’s a thing of beauty).

 In recent years, Mark’s taken up interviewing musicians for his site, as well as regularly cracking wise on the FOXNews show “Red Eye.”
 The old boy was kind enough to take some time out of his busy schedule to speak to me, JG2, about his beloved music review website, bands he’s misjudged in the past, and which members of Bloodrock he wants to fuck most.

 JG2: Are there any bands/artists you are just never going to review on your site for personal reasons?
 Like, you just fuckin’ hate ‘em and can’t even fathom givin’ ‘em the time of day?